 The ATMP requires the operators, Park staff and the FSDO to attend an annual meeting regarding the implementation of the ATMP and any potential amendments or other changes to the ATMP, if such meeting is requested by the NPS or the FAA.
-The annual meeting requirement was included to facilitate effective implementation of the ATMP, and to be used to review and discuss issues related to the implementation of the ATMP.
+The annual meeting requirement was included to facilitate effective implementation of the ATMP and to be used to review and discuss issues related to the implementation of this ATMP.
 The agencies intend that meeting be used to ensure that air tour operators remain informed regarding the terms and conditions of the ATMP, including any adaptive management measures or amendments, and that operators are made aware of new or reoccurring concerns regarding Park resources.
 It is also intended to provide opportunities for operators to enhance their interpretive narrative for air tour clients and thus to increase understanding of Park natural and cultural resources by air tour companies and their clients.

 The agencies may invite other stakeholders with relevant subject matter expertise to attend the annual meeting.
 In allowing stakeholders to attend all or part of the meetings, the agencies are providing opportunities for stakeholders to provide input to the agencies and the operators.
 For example, during the annual meeting, stakeholders can inform agencies of the dates on which the six no-fly days per year occur that are based on days that follow the Hawaiian Moon Calendar and Makahiki Season.
+The agencies also plan to use the annual meeting to confirm the six additional no-fly dates for the next year.
 This would enable the agencies to provide the maximum amount of advance notice to operators regarding the no-fly days.
 Allowing stakeholders to attend may also advance understanding, respect, and appreciation for what these days are and why they are culturally significant for Native Hawaiians.

-The ATMP also requires operators to take at least one training course per year, when such course is made available by the NPS.
+The ATMP also requires operators to take at least one training course per year, if and when such course is made available by the NPS.
 Operator training and education will provide opportunities for operators to enhance their interpretive narrative for air tour clients and increase understanding of Park natural and cultural resources by air tour companies and their clients.
 This training may be provided in conjunction with the annual meeting or may be provided separately.
 In addition, all helicopter pilots must complete the FAA's Introduction to Fly Neighborly training within 180 days of the effective date of the ATMP and retain certifications on file.